Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Male pattern baldness is not a disease, and it is usually treated for cosmetic reasons.
 You may choose to embrace your new look, or to think about treatment options.

 The simplest and safest solution for male pattern baldness is to wear a hairpiece, such as a wig or toupee.
-If wearing a hairpiece doesn’t appeal to you, there are a few medical treatments that have shown to be effective in treating male pattern baldness:
+Other people choose to fully shave their head.

-- Minoxidil is a liquid solution or foam applied 1 to 2 times a day to areas of the scalp affected by hair loss.
+- Minoxidil is a liquid solution or foam applied daily to areas of the scalp affected by hair loss.
 It increases blood flow to the scalp and stimulates hair growth.
-You may see results after about 4 months of use, but your hair will return to its pre-treatment appearance if you decide not to continue treatment long-term.
+It may also be prescribed in oral (tablet) form.
+It may irritate underlying skin conditions on the scalp.

-- Hair transplant surgery involves surgically removing hairs from the back of your head and implanting them into areas of the scalp affected by hair loss.
-This is usually quite effective but can be very expensive, and it may lead to complications including scarring and infection.
+- Hair transplant surgery surgically removes hairs from the back of your head and implants them into areas of the scalp affected by hair loss.
+It's quite effective but can be expensive, and may lead to complications including scarring and infection.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.